berryq460/TKHFinalProjectPhase1/README.md

 We will have an autocomplete search bar where the user inputs a plant name, finds out about the species, location on the map, and the weather of that environment that makes this location a prime area for growth for that plant.

 ## Project Designed by Quiana Berry (Project Lead) and Katherine Fernandez (UI/UX)
+>“The environment is where we all meet; where we all have a mutual interest; it is the one thing all of us share.”
+-Lady Bird Johnson

 THANKS FOR Reading :wave:
 ![20190822_104658-01](https://user-images.githubusercontent.com/24463725/100668869-936d7800-332a-11eb-9e0b-99a03491ecb3.jpeg) |Quiana Berry- Amazon Forest- Iquitos, Peru